IU1JFE/GD77-CSV-Parser/README.md

 # GD77-CSV-Parser
-Java CSV parser for Radioddity GD77 the purpose is to have an easy tool for generete a CSV file compatibile with the Radioddity GD77 ( CSV ) codeplug.
+Java CSV parser for Radioddity GD77 : the purpose is to have an easy tool for generate a CSV file compatible with the Radioddity GD 77 ( CSV ) codeplug.

 the repeater list is provide by ik2ane http://www.ik2ane.it/ham.htm